-The government is providing funding for academic years 2013/2017 to improve the provision of physical education and sport in primary schools.
-This funding – provided jointly by the Department of Education, Health and Culture, Media and Sport – is ring fenced and therefore can only be spent on provision of P.E. and sports in schools.
-From April 2015 to March 2016, the amount allocated to Temple Sowerby CoE Primary School was £8240.
+The government is providing funding to improve the provision of physical education and sport in primary schools.
+This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport is ring-fenced and can therefore only be spent on provision of PE and sport in schools.

-Staff have increased their expertise by working alongside the EVSP, Action Ants, the Lacrosse coach, the dance teacher and a football coach.
+Staff have increased their expertise by working alongside the EVSP, Action Ants, Lacrosse coach and dance teachers.

 The variety of after school sports clubs (organised by school) has increased as is the numbers of pupils who attend them.